rozsazoltan/vitepress-lang/README.md

 )
 ```

-## Custom locale key
+### Custom locale key

-If your VitePress locale key is not the same as the language code, use `localeKey`:
+If your VitePress locale key is not the same as the language code, use `localeKey`.

+This is useful for `root` locales:

 ```ts
 root: defineLangConfig(